JarodMica/SmartGPT/README.md

 ## To run this
 Clone the repository:

 ```git clone https://github.com/JarodMica/SmartGPT.git```

 Navigate into the repository folder and then set up the needed libraries.
 I recommend that you use a venv to do so and then run:

 ```pip install requirements.txt```

 Setup your openai key in ```keys.yaml.example```.
+You will have to change the name to ```keys.yaml``` in order for this to work.
-You will need to enter your own API key which can be found on openai's website @https://platform.openai.com/overview
+As well, you will need to enter your own API key which can be found on openai's website @https://platform.openai.com/overview

 ## Some things to note
 - [ ] Exact implementation may differ than that of what was discussed in Phillip's video.